dgmeyer3/Spotify-Custom-Reccomendation-App/README.md

 ## Optimizations
 *(optional)*

-You don't have to include this section but interviewers *love* that you can not only deliver a final product that looks great but also functions efficiently.
-Did you write something then refactor it later and the result was 5x faster than the original implementation?
-Did you cache your assets?
-Things that you write in this section are **GREAT** to bring up in interviews and you can use this section as reference when studying for technical interviews!

 -Sliders appeared much differently on chrome as they did on Firefox, my native browser.
 This was fixed by using webkit to edit the slier appearance for chrome.
 While the sliders still look different across browsers, all appearances now fit within the style of the app.